-To start with, there can be more than one project life cycles in one product life cycle.
+To start with, there can be more than one project life cycle in one product life cycle.

 The project life cycle & the product life cycle are quite confusing terms but are significantly different.

-I will try to cover both graphs to make it clearer and easy to understand for you.
+I will try to cover both graphs to make them clearer and easy to understand for you.

 Project Life Cycle